GianMarco98/Asteroid-Classification/README.md

 With this script we train a convolutional neural network classifier to make multiclass classification among the four classes of the main classification scheme.
 I choosed convolutional neural network because of their **local connectivity** propriety: neurons in one layer are only connected to neurons in the next layer that are spatially close to them.
 This design trims the vast majority of connections between consecutive layers, but keeps the ones that carry the most useful information.
 The assumption made here is that the input data has spatial significance, or in the example of computer vision, the relationship between two distant pixels is probably less significant than two close neighbors.
-In out case, the asteroid spectra are continuus functions, so each point of the spectra function is related to its neighbors.
+In our case, the asteroid spectra are continuus functions, so each point of the spectra function is related to its neighbors.

 We use the Hyperband optimization algorithm [5] to choose the optimal set of hyperparameters that minimizes the validation loss of the classifier.
-The hyperparameter search is done on the filters and the kernel size of the two convolutional layers, on the units of the dense layer and on the dropout rate for the dropout layer.
+The hyperparameter search is done on the filters and the kernel size of the two convolutional layers, on the units of the dense layer and on the dropout rate of the dropout layer.

 Run the script:
 ```